ClairSullivan-Associates/n8n_agentic_course/Module_2/Activities.md

 <img src="./pics/bill_api_workflow.jpg" width="600">

 If you execute this workflow, you should get the output in the lower right panel showing the vendor data in this Sandbox.

+## Module 2, Activity 4a: Using the HTTP Request for Extraction

+## Module 2, Activity 4b: Extraction of PDF files